pedro-varela1/Marmoset-Call-Classification/README.md

 |---------|------|-----|
 | 0.9584 | 0.1472 | 0.2821 |

+* Recorded and labeled by Daniel Y. Takahashi and colleauges.
+See [Takahashi, D. Y., Fenley, A. R., Teramoto, Y., Narayanan, D. Z., Borjon, J. I., Holmes, P., & Ghazanfar, A. A. (2015).
+The developmental dynamics of marmoset monkey vocal production.
+Science, 349(6249), 734-738.](https://doi.org/10.1126/science.aab1058) for details

 ### Training metrics for validation data

 Accuracy of the model as a function of the time of trained audios.